-It is one thing to be forgiven and quite another to be justified.
-While forgiveness is the most easily understood of the five aspects of our great salvation, justification is probably the least.
-Many believers say they believe they are justified in God’s sight, but their manner of life betrays doubt or outright unbelief.
-What is it about justification that lends itself to misunderstanding and unbelief?
+Forgiveness is an amazing blessing, but justification may be even better.
+Forgiveness might be the easiest to understand of the five aspects of our great salvation, but justification is probably the least understood.
+Many believers say they believe they are justified in God’s sight, but their manner of life betrays ignorance or unbelief.
+What is it about justification that lends itself to being misunderstood?

 Justification is a legal word that might be best translated “made right with God.”
 In fact, the New Living Translation does this for us.

-Therefore, since we have been [justified] made right in God’s sight by faith, we have peace with God because of what Jesus Christ our Lord has done for us.
+Therefore, since we have been made right in God’s sight by faith [literally:justified], we have peace with God because of what Jesus Christ our Lord has done for us.
 Romans 5:1 (NLT)

-Justification is a judicial declaration of our innocence before God at judgment, a big “not guilty!”
+Justification is a judicial declaration of innocence before God at judgment, a reverberating “not guilty” verdict.

-Through justification God the Father fully includes us in Christ’s right standing with him that was earned through a life of perfect obedience all the way to death on the cross.
+Through justification God the Father fully includes us in Christ’s right standing before him that was earned through a life of perfect obedience all the way to death on the cross.

 He made Him who knew no sin to be sin on our behalf, so that we might become the righteousness of God in Him.
 2 Corinthians 5:21 (NASB)